top of page

 Birth Photography

-Elusive Photography, based in Falmouth, ME, specializes in capturing the most intimate and transformative moments of childbirth through professional birth photography.
+Elusive Photography, based in Portland, ME, specializes in capturing the most intimate and transformative moments of childbirth through professional birth photography.
 In this guide, you’ll learn how to plan your session, select the right equipment and settings, navigate hospital policies, and make informed investment decisions, so you can focus on welcoming your little one while we preserve these once-in-a-lifetime memories.

 Why Choose Birth Photography?